 Do keep in mind that by resetting the SMC you will lose power specific settings, like the time it takes to sleep a Mac and other customizations to power settings.
 No big deal, but if you have made many changes to your hardware behavior you will want to adjust stuff like sleep behavior again.

-Reset SMC of an iMac, Mac Pro, Mac Mini
+Reset SMC of an older iMac, Mac Pro, Mac Mini

 - Shut down your Mac